absolomb/absolomb.github.io/_posts/2017-12-21-OSCP-Journey.md

 First exam attempt I managed 2 roots shells and 2 low privileged shells.
 I got severly stuck on privilege escalation for hours and came up with nothing finally giving up around 6am after starting at 7am the previous day.
 I decided to not even submit my report.
 After the failure I experienced extreme burnout after four months of straight work towards the certification.
 I winded up taking 3 months off and didn't even touch Kali again until the beginning of 2017.

 I finally got motivated again and instead of purchasing more lab time I decided to start working on Vulnhub boxes.
-I managed to do around ten of them and during this time I also reviewed notes, joined a slack group, and read a couple books and a ton of articles.
+I managed to do around ten of them and during this time I also reviewed notes, joined an infosec slack group, and read a couple books and a ton of articles.
 I scheduled my second attempt at the end of March.

 Second attempt of the exam, I got 3 root shells.
 Once again I failed.
 I went on a vacation and came back with a fresh mind.
 I bought 30 days of lab time and winded up taking down the rest of the boxes in the OSCP lab including Sufferance and Humble.
 After finishing up, I scheduled my exam for July giving me a month and a half or so of time inbetween.
-Something new popped up in the slack that I'm apart of called hackthebox.
+Something new called hackthebox started popping up in the slack that I'm apart of.
 At the time it was still in beta and very limited.
-It has grown quite a bit now and is an excellent resource.
-I winded up taking a look at that as they were releasing new boxes weekly.
+It has grown quite a bit since then and is an excellent resource.
+I winded up taking a look at that as they were releasing new boxes weekly and constantly downloading and setting up vulnhubs can be cumbersome.
 I spent the time before my exam doing lots of hackthebox and it really paid off.
 I was able to really get my methodology down even more and work on my weak areas.
-Privilege escalation became somewhat of a strong point.
+Privilege escalation even became somewhat of a strong point.

-I finally felt fully prepared and started the exam at 8am on a Friday.
+I finally felt fully prepared and started my third exam attempt at 8am on a Friday.
 Within the first four hours I was certain I was going to fail again after only getting one shell.
 After taking a short break to go to the gym and coming back I settled back in and was able to find my way into the other boxes.
 I got stuck on Windows privilege escalation for hours on one box, thinking it was so locked down and impossible.
-I decided to start my enumeration over and found I missed something so simple the first time around.
+I decided to start my enumeration over from the beginning and found I missed something so simple the first time around.

-At 9pm I had four out of five roots.
+Around 9pm I had four out of five roots.
 I knew I passed at that point and debated on just calling it a night since the last box I seemed to have absolutely no idea on.
 I took a short break and decided to look at the last box again.
 I winded up finding something within the first ten minutes and had a shell in no time.
-Privilege escalation was also found in no time and I finished with five out of five roots!
+The path for privilege escalation was also found quickly and I finished with five out of five roots!
 With the exam report submitted the following day, a couple days later I got the email that took over a year to get.

 ![OSCP](/img/oscp.png)